Docs

 • When a model swap begins, existing chat sessions become stale and raise SessionStaleError.

-• A closed session raises SessionClosedError if reused.
+• A session in done state raises SessionClosedError if reused.

 • Very long-lived sessions can hit the lifetime token cap and raise SessionExhaustedError.